michelleuf/MichelleFdo/README.md

-### Hi there 👋 I'm Michelle Fernando.
+### Hi there 👋 I'm Michelle.
 Thanks for visiting my GitHub

 - 🎓 I’m currently studying Computer Science at University of Colombo School of Computing.
 - 📚 Working on learning more languages and tools.